Who We Are

 As our stature grew in the housing community, FHCO introduced educational opportunities to inform stakeholders about fair housing issues statewide, including one of our most popular initiatives — our historic bus tours — in 2008.
 These initiatives corresponded to our long-term mission to eliminate the root causes of illegal housing discrimination and promote the benefits of fair housing for all Oregonians.

-Today, we assist over 180 housing consumers annually who reach out to us regarding an illegal housing discrimination issue and offer over 100 training and outreach activities statewide to landlords, real estate professionals, and governmental and social service agencies.
-We have deepened our involvement in rural communities, hiring staff in these areas to identify acts of discrimination and develop ongoing strategies to address issues.
+Today, we assist over 180 housing consumers annually who reach out to us regarding an illegal housing discrimination issue and offer over 140 training and outreach activities statewide to landlords, real estate professionals, and governmental and social service agencies.
+We have deepened our engagement with rural communities to identify acts of discrimination and to develop sustainable strategies to address these issues.
 We also advocate for developing housing that meets the needs of all community members.